CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ### Router Drops

-Router drop metrics describe why the server is unable to route a packet.
+Router drop events describe why the server is unable to route a packet.

 | Reason | Severity | Description |
 | --- | --- | --- |